freakyclown/flag_standard/flags.md

 Over the last 60 years of UNIX development of command line tools has been done by millions of people, unfortunatly there is no set rules on how to present the user with options.
 This leaves users sometimes comfused on which flags to use on what tool.

-For example some tools will use --help and others --h or even --? or none at all!
 This standardised list has been created in order to provide new developers a guide on what flags to use.

 Where possible is it prefered to use single - to deliniate the flags available e.g. mytool.py -h